Resource and tool

 On 1 January 2019, the Modern Slavery Act 2018 (Cth) commenced, heralding a new statutory modern slavery reporting requirement.

-It is anticipated that the Commissioner will play a vital role in raising awareness about modern slavery at a national level, engaging with federal government agencies, and helping to shape the implementation of future modern slavery reforms by the federal government.
+As the Commissioner, Mr Evans will support Australia’s response to modern slavery, and is expected to play a vital role in raising awareness about modern slavery at a national level, engaging with federal government agencies, and shaping the implementation of future modern slavery reforms by the federal government.

 Despite the longstanding calls from NGOs and academia for the Commissioner to have stronger powers, the Commissioner will not have investigative or enforcement powers.
 However, there remains scope for the Commissioner’s functions and powers to evolve over time.

-As part of the 2023-24 budget, the Government allocated $8 million over 4 years from 2023–24 to establish an Anti-Slavery Commissioner.
-In addition, in the 2024-25 Budget, it was announced that $2.5 million would be budgeted over two years to undertake an audit of the Government’s supply chains and procurement procedures to address modern slavery risks.
+As part of the 2023-24 budget, the Government allocated $8 million to support the Commissioner’s establishment and operations.
+In the 2024-25 Budget it was announced that $2.5 million would be budgeted over two years to undertake an audit of the Government’s supply chains and procurement procedures to address modern slavery risks.
 This is in addition to $12.1 million in funding over 5 years for the new Forced Marriage Specialist Support Program and $2.2 million in further funding to extend the Speak Now project delivered by Anti-Slavery Australia which aims to prevent forced marriage through education.

 As outlined in our earlier article update, the NSW Anti-slavery Commissioner is empowered by the Modern Slavery Act 2018 (NSW) to advocate for action to combat modern slavery, support victims of modern slavery, have oversight of NSW public procurement efforts to remove products of modern slavery from supply chains, issue codes of practice and maintain a public register related to efforts to address modern slavery risks in supply chains.